Ronit-Waghambare/Solarv2/README.md

 ### *Automated Security Hardening & Continuous Compliance*

-This project demonstrates a security-first approach to deploying AWS infrastructure.
+This project demonstrates a security-first approach to deploying a **Next.js 15.5.5** application on AWS.
 By integrating **Trivy** into a **Jenkins CI/CD pipeline**, I identified critical misconfigurations in Terraform scripts and remediated them before deployment to ensure a hardened production environment.

 ---